New survey: Majority of high school students were mentally abused by a parent during COVID-19

 A national school-based survey of adolescents and their behaviors and experiences during COVID-19 provides first-of-its-kind information about how the pandemic impacted the nation’s high school students — and the findings are bleak.

-Additionally, 55% of respondents said they had experienced mental abuse by an adult during the pandemic and 11% self-reported experiencing physical abuse by a parent.
+Additionally, 55% of respondents said they had experienced mental abuse by a parent during the pandemic and 11% self-reported experiencing physical abuse by a parent.

-When it came to physical abuse by a parent, gay, lesbian, or bisexual students experienced a higher prevalence of abuse than straight students and students questioning their sexual orientation.
+Gay, lesbian or bisexual students experienced a higher prevalence of physical abuse by a parent than straight students and students questioning their sexual orientation.

 “These findings indicate that adolescents have encountered disruptions and adverse experiences during the pandemic that might impact their immediate and long-term health and well-being,” the study’s authors noted in summary.
 “The finding that more than half of adolescents reported emotional abuse and one in 10 reported physical abuse by a parent or other adult in the home during the pandemic is a public health concern.”